minghsu0107/cloudFront-signed-url-cookies/README.md

 go run main.go
 ```
 ## Result
-`hello.txt` will be uploaded to S3 bucket `my-s3-bucket` with key `mysubpath/hello.txt`.
+1. `hello.txt` will be uploaded to S3 bucket `my-s3-bucket` with key `mysubpath/hello.txt`.
 Its CloudFront URL `https://mycfdomain.cloudfront.net/mysubpath/hello.txt` will be signed, and the signed URL will be printed in the standard output.
 Users can access the object via this signed URL until it expires 1 hour later.
+2. A http server will be started.
+Users should first obtain signed cookies by visiting `http://localhost/auth`.
+Afterward, users can access `hello.txt` directly through `https://mycfdomain.cloudfront.net/mysubpath/hello.txt`.